Cecilia-Duran/2022-04_gh_usatlas_af_qst/_episodes/07-goodpractices.md

 ---

-Resource Limitations on a running a job and HTCondor may configure the system a job runs on to prevent a job from using all the resources on a machine.
+Resource Limitations on a running a job: and HTCondor may configure the system to prevent using all the resources on a machine.

 Jobs may see
 >